 Starside - the hemisphere of Ooranye that faces away from the distant Sun.
 Starside is mostly Fyaym, but there are pockets of Syoom even there - for example isolated cities such as Olhoav and their environs.

-stryegns - ice-creatures who live in Ooranye's crust.
-The barnacle-stryegns or pliif are attracted by the foundations of cities, and cluster beneath them.
+stryegns - often referred to in tales transmitted to Terrans as "barnacle-stryegns"; a species of pliff, the class of ice-creatures who live in Ooranye's crust.
+Stryegns are attracted by the foundations of cities, and cluster beneath them.

 Sunnoad - the Sunnoad is the Noad of Noads; the focus of foci; the planetary warlord of Ooranye.
 Not exactly a suzerain - for the city-states retain their sovereignty.
 The Sunnoad's ascendancy is a matter of custom and prestige rather than due to any formal constitutional power.
 Traditionally, the Sunnoad leads the forces of Syoom when that area of human civilization is threatened.